-Spanking is one of those hot button parenting topics and most people have a strong belief on one side or the other.
-When considering discipline methods, I always talk to parents about 1) what are you teaching your child 2) are you modeling the behavior you want your child to emulate and 3) what is the long term impact/consequence of the discipline method you are employing.
+Spanking is one of those hot button parenting topics and most people have a strong belief for one side or the other.
+When considering discipline methods, I always talk to parents about these three things:

 - Are you modeling the behavior you want your child to emulate?

 - What's the long term impact/consequence of the discipline method you're employing?

 Discipline comes from the word disciple, which means "to teach."
 So it's important to consider what your discipline methods are actually teaching your kids.
 When you use spanking as a discipline method, you're sending the message that big people can hit little people, and hitting is a way to resolve problems.

 If you spank your child when you're angry, you're modeling that when you're angry it's OK to hit.
 If you're using spanking as a disciplinary method but then get upset with your child for hitting you, a friend or their sibling, they're getting a mixed message.

 Young children particularly are unable to discern why it's OK for you to "spank" but not OK for them to hit when they get upset or their sister isn't doing what she's supposed to be doing.
 It sends confusing messages.

 While spanking may get the immediate response you want, the long term consequences may not be what you're hoping for.
 Spanking begins to instill fear in a child and it teaches them to be fearful of their parent(s) rather than teaching them to consider their behaviors and take responsibility for their actions.